lexykj/TheDjinns-Group10/docs/Project_Plan.md

 We will use Unified Modeling Language (UML) to document user goals, structural concepts, component interactions, and behaviors.

 ## Communication Policies, Procedures, and Tools
-*(Describe your communication policies and procedures.)*

 Our team will mainly use text messaging and Zoom to communicate about the project.
 Outside of regular class time, we will meet at least once a week for updates on the project and plans moving forward.
 We will all be working on the same Git repository, so we will communicate about details there as well.
 We have sections of the repo that contain our brainstorming/idea documents and other collaborations.
 We have a Slack channel set up for us to share documents and have meetings as well.
 It will help us keep track of our progress on each phase of the project.

 ## Risk Analysis

-# Task: Add independent lot owners
+1. Task: Add independent lot owners
     - Likelihood: Medium
     - Severity: Medium
     - Consequences: Loss of revenue.
 Without independent lot owners, there won't be as many parking spots for sale.
     - Workaround:
-# Task: Extend system to Andriod and iOS mobile devices
+2. Task: Extend system to Andriod and iOS mobile devices
     - Likelihood: Medium
     - Severity: Medium
     - Consequences: The system will be very limited in its accessibility.
 We need to get it running on mobile devices so it can be accessed wherever.